דלג לתוכן הראשי

 • Product quality and heavy metals.
 Moringa powder can absorb heavy metals from the soil (lead, cadmium, arsenic) if grown in contaminated soil, and supplement quality varies greatly.
 Buy from a brand that performs third-party testing for heavy metals and contaminants.

-What to Take Away from the Research?
+What Should You Take Away from the Research?

 1. Treat moringa as food, not medicine.
 As a nutritional supplement rich in vitamins, iron, and antioxidants, it can be perfectly fine as part of a varied diet.
 As a solution for diabetes or cholesterol, the evidence simply isn't there.